 Thai King Endorses Anutin Charnvirakul As New PM

-In a ceremony held at the Bhumjaithai Party headquarters, Arpath read out the royal command, appointing Anutin as premier, as he received majority support in the parliamentary vote on Friday.
+In a ceremony held at the Bhumjaithai Party headquarters, Arpath read out the royal command appointing Anutin as premier, Xinhua news agency reported.

-In his first official speech as prime minister, Anutin assured the public that, his new government was fully committed to working tirelessly and with steadfast dedication to help Thailand swiftly overcome its current crises, despite several constraints in fulfilling duties.

-Anutin said, his administration would actively promote transparency and expedite legal proceedings, where appropriate, emphasizing that, the justice system must operate independently, in accordance with mechanisms outlined in the constitution and relevant laws.

-“My government aims to amend the constitution, clearing the way for drafting a new charter, through the prescribed legal process,” he said, affirming the intention to dissolve parliament within the agreed timeframe of four months, after taking office.

-The prime minister expressed confidence in gaining support from all sectors, stating that, his administration aimed to lay a strong foundation for the next government to build upon, ensuring the people's well-being, stability, and enduring prosperity.

-The royal endorsement paves the way for cabinet formation and policy address to parliament, a formality required before the new government officially assumes office.
+The royal endorsement paves the way for cabinet formation and policy address to the parliament, a formality required for the new government to officially assume office.

+Anutin Charnvirakul, leader of the opposition Bhumjaithai Party, was elected as Thailand's new Prime Minister on Friday after winning a majority in a parliamentary vote.

+Anutin beat his sole contender, nominated by the ruling Pheu Thai Party, Chaikasem Nitisiri, to lead the next government, following a court ruling last week that removed Paetongtarn Shinawatra from her premiership over an ethics breach.

+"I look forward to working hand in hand with all parties for the benefit of the people, aiming to advance the country swiftly and mitigate past missed opportunities," he told reporters.

+He added that his new government would strictly uphold law enforcement and combat abuses of power.

-Anutin, the 58-year-old Bhumjaithai Party leader, has served as deputy prime minister in several administrations, and held ministerial portfolios for interior and public health.– NNN-TNA
+The 58-year-old former construction magnate was appointed as Bhumjaithai's leader in 2012.
+He has since served as deputy prime minister in several administrations and held ministerial portfolios for interior and public health.

+The outgoing Pheu Thai-led government's bid earlier this week to dissolve the lower house of parliament was rejected on legal grounds concerning its authority to undertake such actions while serving in a caretaker capacity, clearing the way for Friday's prime ministerial election.

+The nation's main opposition People's Party, which controls nearly a third of lower house seats, announced its support for Anutin to form a new government on Wednesday under the condition that parliament is dissolved for fresh elections within four months.

 Legal Disclaimer: